swcarpentry/git-novice/01-backup.md

 For the moment,
 let's add some notes about Mars's suitability as a base.
-(We'll `cat` the text in the file after we edit it so that you can see what we're doing, but in real life this isn't necessary.
+(We'll `cat` the text in the file after we edit it so that you can see what we're doing, but in real life this isn't necessary.)
-We'll also insert blank lines between groups of shell commands to make them easier to read.)

 ~~~
 $ nano mars.txt